 SportsJets Jets vs. Colts: 3 keys to victory Cleveland Browns wide receiver Taylor Gabriel (18) catches a ball past New York Jets defensive back Darrelle Revis (24) during the first half of a game on Sunday, Sept.
 13, 2015 in East Rutherford, N.J.
 Photo Credit: Lee S. Weissman By SCOTT FONTANA email@example.com @Scott_Fontana Updated September 20, 2015 8:37 PM Print Share fbShare Tweet Email The Jets are 1-0 after a strong 31-10 victory over the Browns at MetLife Stadium last Sunday.
 But one victory is just that: one victory.
 Plus, Cleveland isn't thought to be a top team.
 Monday night's opponents, the Colts, were a popular preseason Super Bowl pick, although they didn't look the part in last Sunday's 27-14 loss to the Bills.
 A win for Gang Green would be a nice feather in their collective cap in this young season.
 Here's a look at what the Jets will have to do to move to 2-0 at Indianapolis' Lucas Oil Stadium.
 Little bit of Luck Under no circumstances can the Jets' vaunted secondary allow Colts quarterback Andrew Luck to find his groove.
 He was relatively pedestrian (26-of-49, 243 yards, 2 TDs) against Buffalo in Week 1, tolerable numbers by his standards.
 Darrelle Revis will be tasked with covering receiver T.Y.
 Hilton -- questionable with a knee injury -- but Antonio Cromartie's status for Monday night is in question.
 Without him, Luck will have more room to carve up the Jets' defense.
 Coast with Ivory At 27, Chris Ivory is in his athletic prime as a running back.
 He carried 20 times for 91 yards and a touchdown a week ago for 4.6 yards per carry.
 His career average of 4.7 would indicate that's no fluke.
 The Jets should ride their starting running back hard this season, especially against the lightly regarded Indianapolis front four.
 He's listed as questionable with a groin injury, but it would be a surprise if Ivory wasn't on the field for the bulk of the offensive snaps.
 Keep chugging along Nobody is mistaking the Jets' offense for that of the Colts.
 Ryan Fitzpatrick is no Luck, after all.
 What the Jets quarterback is, more often than not, is careful.
 Fitzpatrick was 15 for 24 last week, tossing a pair of touchdowns and causing just one turnover (an interception).
 He would be wise to target Brandon Marshall and Eric Decker at least half the time, as he did against Cleveland, and rely on the talented veteran receivers to make things happen.
 Nothing fancy, Fitz.
 By SCOTT FONTANA firstname.lastname@example.org @Scott_Fontana Scott has been amNewYork's sports editor since 2012 and has more than a decade of experience covering sports.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.